 Simple List of 4 Rare State Quarters Worth Money

-To be sure, the vast majority of state quarters you’re going to find in pocket change are indeed worth only face value (worth 25 cents), mainly if they are worn.
+To be sure, the vast majority of U.S. state quarters you’re going to find in pocket change are indeed worth only face value (worth 25 cents), mainly if they are worn.
 But some are rare and worth keeping, and here’s a rundown on which ones those are.

 1. 1999-P Delaware Spitting Horse Quarter